Priyanshu078/google_keep_notes_clone/readme.md

   9. Empty trash at once.
   10. Grid view and List view for the notes.
   11. Dark Mode, Light Mode, and System Default theme options.
-  12. Google Sign in to get only those notes that you added using the signed-in email id.
+  12. Google Sign in to get only those notes that you added using the signed-in email ID.
   13. Searching notes functionality.
   14. Select multiple notes and move to archive trash or restore them.